webmatze/hyperborder/README.md

 Then every newly opened HyperTerm window will have a different colored border.

 ### Animate Border Colors
 You like some animations?
-Than try this:
+Then try this:

 ```javascript
 module.exports = {